alainamb/uic_tr35-business-english-II/overview/overview.md

 **17 weeks total**
 **5 units** with 3 topics per unit plus the integrative project

+## Weekly Workflow
+**We have class on Tuesdays and Thursdays** and the materals for the week will be available for review at the start of the week.
+Homework is generally due the Sunday after our weekly class meetings.

 ---

 ## 📥 Download Course Overview